 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/3718/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-This method is based on the intermediate value theorem for continuous functions, which says that any continuous function f (x) in the interval [a,b] which satisfies f (a) * f (b) < 0 must have a zero in the interval [a,b].
+This method is based on the intermediate value theorem for continuous functions, which says that any continuous function f (x) in the interval [a,b] that satisfies f (a) * f (b) < 0 must have a zero in the interval [a,b].

 That is, using the relation

 the interval is replaced either with or with depending on the sign of .
 This process is continued until the zero is obtained.
-Since the zero is obtained numerically the value of c may not exactly match with all the decimal places of the analytical solution of f(x) = 0 in the given interval.
-Hence the following mechanisms can be used to stop the bisection iterations :
+Since the zero is obtained numerically, the value of c may not exactly match with all the decimal places of the analytical solution of f(x) = 0 in the given interval.
+Hence the following mechanisms can be used to stop the bisection iterations:

 — function value is less than ε.